theQuert/Knowledge-Updating-System/progress.md

 - `merged_updated*`: Merge the paragraphs and trigger in the source, then construct csv file.
 - Take test, val as different experiments, and calculate the baselines.
 - Data Labeling (Running) (already removed [ADD] sentences)
-- We need another algorithm to match paragraphs into its respective instance.
+- We need another algorithm to match paragraphs into its respective instance, record the num.
+(Done)
+- Train the encoder.
+(Running)
+- Re-calculate the baseline for test, val set.
+(Running)